Board Committees

 Anne joined Scope’s Risk and Audit Committee in 2023, following a long career in corporate governance, directorial and executive roles in the health and professional sectors.

 Anne is enthusiastic about delivering high levels of customer, employee and stakeholder satisfaction.
 She has formal training and qualifications in commerce, governance and is a Chartered Accountant.
-Anne is also a graduate of the Australian Institute of Company Directors (AICD) and a Fellow of the Governance Institute of Australia.
+She is a graduate of the Australian Institute of Company Directors (AICD) and a Fellow of the Governance Institute of Australia.

 Independent Member, Finance and Performance Committee